 CAMRI-Core for Advanced MRI Imaging

 The Core for Advanced MRI (CAMRI) provides technology and services for advanced imaging studies of the function, physiology and anatomy of humans and large animals, with a special emphasis on blood-oxygen level dependent functional magnetic resonance imaging (BOLD fMRI) of the human brain.
-The center houses two Siemens MRI Scanners.
-A Magnetom Trio and a PrismaFit (3 tesla field strength).
+The center houses two 3T PrismaFit Siemens MRI Scanners.
 A full complement of product pulse sequences are available for high-resolution structural imaging, diffusion tensor imaging (DTI), fMRI, Arterial Spin Labeling (ASL) and single and multi-voxel magnetic resonance spectroscopy (MRS).
 Research sequences are available for specialized imaging applications.
 For functional studies, equipment is available for stimulation of the auditory, visual, somatosensory and gustatory modalities, for infrared eye tracking of subject eye position, and for manual and vocal response recording.
-Consultation with a physicist is available for pulse sequence optimization and design.
 Users can scan with a MR technologist, or can elect to obtain training to scan independently.
-Go to the Core for Advanced MRI (CAMRI) page for more information.
+Visit the Core for Advanced MRI (CAMRI).

 Academic Director: Chadi Abdallah, Ph.D.

-The CryoEM Core provides state of the art services for imaging and 3-D reconstruction of individual molecules, macromolecules and, in limited situations, macromolecular structure within cells.
+The CryoEM Core provides state-of-the-art services for imaging and 3-D reconstruction of individual molecules, macromolecules and, in limited situations, macromolecular structure within cells.
 This technique can provide structures at resolutions comparable to X-ray crystallography without the need to grow crystals, and with very small quantities of material.
-We are equipped with three Cryo TEMs all with current generation direct detector technology, and our services range from specimen screening to high resolution data collection and reconstruction.
-For more information visit the CryoEM Core Website.
+We are equipped with three Cryo TEMs all with current-generation direct detector technology, and our services range from specimen screening to high-resolution data collection and reconstruction.
+Visit the CryoEM Core website.